renderdraw/docs/setthescene/setup-background.md

 title: Setup Background
 description: Setup your scene's background using either an image or a photodome
 published: true
-date: 2020-10-17T20:05:01.810Z
+date: 2020-10-17T20:06:24.019Z
 tags: background, scene
 editor: markdown
 dateCreated: 2020-10-16T20:14:57.711Z
 ---

 # Setup a background
 When looking At a product in real life things tend to not float in front of a solid color background.
 With that in mind we've decided to provide two different methods to give your seems a bit of dimension.
-The first is providing a static photo as a background, and the second is providing qhat we consider a photodome.
+The first is providing a static photo as a background, and the second is providing what we consider a photodome.

 The simplistic breakdown of the two options are, do you want the background to move with the user's interaction?
 If so, you want a photodome, otherwise, a simple photo background is likely the more performant option that will still make your scene standout.

 ## Photo Background
 The photo background is exactly what it sounds like a photograph to use his background instead of the static color that we provide.
 To provide a new photo for your background you must first host a photo somewhere that is probably accessible from your salesforce instance.
-This will be added to your scene by it's URL and one of our handy API methods, lets take a look.
+This will be added to your scene by it's URL and one of our handy API methods, let's take a look.

 Do you have a photo background first we need an instance of our advanced rendering component added to your custom component.
 Using this image as a background: